insidegui/AppearanceMaker/README.md

 [Check the docs](https://developer.apple.com/library/mac/documentation/AppKit/Reference/NSAppearance_Class/Reference/Reference.html).
 Even though Apple states you can create a custom appearance using Xcode, this is not currently available, so I've created this simple app that lets you make custom appearances.

+## Download binary

+If you just want to use It, [download the latest binary](https://raw.github.com/insidegui/AppearanceMaker/master/Binary/AppearanceMaker_latest.zip).

 ## How to use

 Download, build & run, follow the instructions.